byui-cse/itm300-course/source/module-01/project-lab.md

     When you update the s3 bucket to allow static site hosting you must click the <span class="amz-tab">Properties</span> tab to find <span class="amz-white-button">Edit</span> in the Static website hosting section.

+!!! warning "404 Page"

+    If you get a 404 page error, one common problem is that the folder was uploaded to the S3 bucket instead of the files from the folder.
+Inside the S3 bucket you should have and index.html file, a css file, and a folder with images in it.

 !!! note "Deleting Resources"